 Don’t let them cram!
 This should be under the “Freak Out” umbrella, because cramming increases stress.
 Additionally, pulling all-nighters hinders test performance.
 See next paragraph…

 Make them go to bed.
 Tired brains don’t test well.
-According to Better-Sleep-Better-Life.com, a good night’s sleep “allows your brain to better process new experiences and knowledge, increasing your understanding and retention.”
+A good night’s sleep allows the brain to better retain and process information.

 Once they’ve slept, FEED THEM!
 Not Pop-Tarts, either.
 A well-balanced diet.
 The Franklin Institute has a brain food pyramid.
 “Essentially, fats build your brain, and proteins unite it.
 Carbohydrates fuel your brain, and micronutrients defend it.”

 Teachers aren’t scary.
 (Well, most teachers aren’t scary.)
 Talk to your child’s teacher about concerns you have.
 Ask for study strategies that can help your child.
 Develop a relationship with the teacher so together, you can catch problems before they are insurmountable.